usgs-coupled/phreeqc3/doc/README.Linux.txt

             directory structure.
 If you plan to put files in the PHREEQC directory structure, do so only by creating subdirectories.

-D. Compiling (optional)
+D. Compiling and installing PHREEQC

-XXXXXXXXXXXXXXX need to describe confinure here XXXXXXXXXXXXXXXXXX

 If you can use the executable in the Linux.tar.gz version of the distribution of the software, skip to the Installing section below.